afqueiruga/afqueiruga.github.io/_posts/2018-11-01-dynamic-unittest.md

 Simple!
 Pythonic!
 The library now has to define a method for generating the class methods, lest the user finds this all worthless.
-The simple toy example here lets the users provide two numbers to test if they multiply to 100:
+The toy example here lets the users provide two numbers to test if they multiply to 100:

 ```python
 def MyTestFunctionGenerator(a,b):